SamirRachedi/project/commands.md

 Allows to better show logs
 Add lg in ~/gitconfig : under [alias] lg = log --topo-order --all --graph --date=local --pretty=format:'%C(green)%h%C(reset) %>>

+	** It's useful to add an SSH key to simplife the push operation ** use Gitlab to create private repos instead of Github